puavo-org/puavo-standalone/README.md

   - [puavo-ticket](https://github.com/opinsys/puavo-ticket) on port 3002

 These services must be accessesed using the fqdn of the server.

+## Postfix

+Postfix is configured only for local development only.
+Any mail sent using it is saved to `/root/Maildir` in mbox format.
+A `mutt` client is configured for the root user to display those.

 # Applying the rules